HotswapProjects/HotswapAgentPages/pages/mydoc/mydoc_configuration.md

 The hotswap-agent.properties file is loaded per classloader, e.g. each webapp may have seperate configuration.

 #### extraClaspath, watchResources
 The most important configuration property is 'extraClasspath'.
-Set comma seperated list of directories with additional java .class files.
+Set semicolon or comma separated list of directories with additional java .class files.
   These directories will be used prior standard classpath.

 Example: `extraClasspath=target/classes;../my-other-project/classes;C:/libs/gui/classes`